rocicorp/replicache/HACKING.md

-# Updating docs
+# Sprucing the docs

-The live docs at doc.replicache.dev are served from the `stable` channel so that they don't pick up wip API changes.
+The live docs at doc.replicache.dev are served from the `stable` channel so that they reflect the stable API.

-This means that if you do doc "sprucing" that you want to show up immediately, you need to cherry-pick the changes onto stable:
+However, this means that if you do cleanup docs changes that you want to show up immediately, you need to cherry-pick the changes onto stable:

 ```
 git checkout stable